Reentry Employment Services

-A grant from US Department of Labor allows us to provide pre- and post-release services to individuals who will be released within 180 days from the Milwaukee County House of Correction (HOC).
-This program integrates the Council of State Government’s Integrated Reentry & Employment Strategies (IRES) Model and provides career planning, job readiness and skills trainings, all centered around Labor Market Information, assessments of the individual, and an employment action plan.
+Employ Milwaukee provides pre- and post-release services to individuals who will be released within 180 days from the Milwaukee County House of Correction (HOC).
+This program provides career planning, job readiness and skills trainings, all centered around Labor Market Information, assessments of the individual, and an employment action plan.
 Referrals to American Job Centers are provided to participants, so that they may access WIOA programming to guide them through their transition immediately upon release.

 Employ Milwaukee received a Community Impact Grant from the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health to implement systemwide transformation improving the social determinants of health of criminal justice involved individuals, by reducing recidivism and increasing opportunities around economic stability among other sweeping benefits to the community.
 The intent is to improve the life outcomes and reduce recidivism of returning citizens by establishing a better coordinated reentry system.
 Exploratory research will be conducted with justice involved individuals to gain information about reentry services and how to develop an efficient continuity of care service model for those engaged in the system included systematic structures.